1. Companies must meet certain requirements set out by the Chinese government in order to hire foreign employees.

 Partner with the Reputable and Experienced Global PEO

-New Horizons Global Partners (NHGlobalPartners) offers a solution to all the mentioned hurdles when hiring a foreigner in China.
+Horizons offers a solution to all the mentioned hurdles when hiring a foreigner in China.

-NHGlobalPartners is a Global Professional Employment Organization (Global PEO) with a strong presence in China, Germany, France, and Italy.
-It can offer HR services, recruitment management and other administrative services any company in China may require.
+Horizons is a Global Professional Employment Organization (Global PEO) with offices in China, Germany, France, Italy, and the United States.
+It can offer HR services, recruitment management, and other administrative services any company in China may require.
 Allow us to help you with all of your HR and administrative needs and we guarantee a customized and personalized solution.